-Computer systems 3 to 5 years

-Furniture, equipment and motor vehicles 3 to 10 years
+Computer systems 3 to 5 years Furniture, equipment and motor vehicles 3 to 15 years c) Provisions

-Leasehold improvements 10 to 15 years

-Depreciation methods, useful lives and residual values are reassessed at each reporting date and adjusted if appropriate c) Provisions
+Depreciation methods, useful lives and residual values are reassessed at each reporting date and adjusted if appropriate

 A provision is recognized, if as a result of a past event, the Bank has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 Provisions are determined by discounting the expected future cash flows at a rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.